Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Style

 The SteelSeries Arctis Nova Pro Wireless look somewhat similar to the SteelSeries Arctis Pro Wireless.
 They have the standard SteelSeries ski-band headband design, but the plastic frame is shinier than that of other headphones from this manufacturer.
-While they only come in black, you can purchase the Arctis Nova Booster Pack separately, which comes with a set of speaker plates and a nylon ski-band in one of several colors: 'Cherry Red,' 'Lilac,' 'Mint,' and 'Rose Quartz.'
+They come in 'Black' and 'White.'
+You can customize the look if you can purchase the Arctis Nova Booster Pack separately, which comes with a set of speaker plates and a nylon ski-band in one of several colors: 'Bright Pink,' 'Cherry Red,' 'Lilac,' 'Mint,' 'Pastel Blue,' 'Pine Green,' and 'Rose Quartz.'

 7.0